That thou art blamed shall not be thy defect,

-(79.6) of the rival poets to ‘praise’ the youth's qualities, the Poet suggests that the
+(79.6) of the alien Poets to ‘praise’ the youth's qualities, the Poet suggests that the

 them to ‘pay’ (79.8) him a compliment.

-The Poet is unrelenting in his insistence that the rival poets can do no
+The Poet is unrelenting in his insistence that the lesser Poets can do no

 more than ‘lend’ and ‘steal’ (79.9) false praise and beauty from the youth’s